BlaqueDevs/se-assignment-day-4-software-project-management-galaxymarque/README.md

 ## 3. Compare and contrast Agile and Waterfall methodologies.
 What are the main advantages and disadvantages of each?

+Both are project management methodologies help in managing projects Agile
+Waterfall

+  -Agile is Iterative, with frequent releases while waterfall is sequential, with phases that must completed in order

+ -Agile is highly adaptable with room for change while waterfall is less flexible, with changes being costly and difficult Planning

+-Agile has minimal upfront planning, with plans evolving as the project progresses while waterfall has extensive planning at the beginning of the project

+-Agile has continuous and high throughout customer involvement in the project while waterfall has limited customer involvement after the requirements phase

+           Agile advantages
+     *Increased employee input
+     *More responsive to customer feedback
+     *Higher job satisfaction
+     *Faster fixes and solutions
+     *More cross-functional collaboration
+     *Better risk management

+         Waterfall advantages
+   *Clear project structure
+   *Easy to track progress
+   *identify risks
+   *manage project budgets
+   *Simplifies project management
+   *Makes it easy to set goals

+-Waterfall is takes more time compared to Agile
+-Cost development in waterfall is higher than Agile

 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?
 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?
 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?